documents4j/documents4j/README.md

 This does of course introduce a small time penalty compared to directly using a `LocalConverter`.
 A `RemoteConverter` can be constructed similarly to the `LocalConverter` by calling for example `RemoteConverter.make("http://myserver:9090/")`.
 The URI specified in the factory method's argument represents the remote location of the conversion server.
 Alternatively, `RemoteConverter.builder()` offers a richer set of configuration possibilities.
+One feature of this builder is the customization of the size of a `RemoteConverter`'s worker pool.
+Be aware that the maximum pool size implicitly determines the number of concurrent HTTP connections that are established by a `RemoteConverter`.

 Conversion server
 ---------------------